 Know Before You Go

 Since Piggy Plus Col is an unofficial trail, there is no signage indicating the turnoff from Burstall Pass Trail.
-A GPS or fitness tracker is recommended so you don’t miss the turnoff at 3.3 kilometres.
+A GPS or fitness tracker is recommended so you don’t miss the turnoff at 3.3 kilometres (if you forget to clock the distance, just turn around at the bike rack and take the first small trail on the right).
 You should also carry a topographic map of the area.
-Piggy Plus Col is on the Gemtrek Kananaskis Lakes Map (affiliate link); it’s the unofficial trail branching off of Burstall Pass Trail.
+Piggy Plus Col is on the Gemtrek Kananaskis Lakes Map (affiliate link); it’s an unofficial trail branching off of Burstall Pass Trail.

 Burstall Pass area is prime grizzly bear habitat.
 There were multiple sightings of a bear and cubs on Burstall Pass Trail the week we hiked Piggy Plus Col, and we saw tons of fresh bear prints below the col. Hike in a group, make LOTS of noise (especially by the creek), and keep bear spray accessible in a holster (affiliate link).
 For more tips, see our Bear Safety Tips for Hikers.